TalonFloof/zorroOS/docs/zorro_syscall.md

 -----
 Description:
 Creates a new object.
-If successful, the return value should be the handle ID of the object that was just created.
+If successful, the return value should be a strong handle for the object that was just created.
 ```